PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Background

 In memory allocators, \emph{metadata} refers to the additional information stored alongside allocated memory blocks to help the allocator manage memory efficiently.
 This metadata tracks details about each memory block, such as its size and status (allocated or free).
 In the example workflow of the buddy memory allocator (\fig{fig:buddy_allocator}), a memory request is made for a $4$ KB chunk while the buddy allocator manages a $16$ KB memory pool.
 Since the $16$ KB block exceeds the requested size, the allocator initially divides it into two equal buddies at level $2$.
 It then selects one of these buddies (level $1$, Left) and further divides it into smaller blocks.
 This recursive division process continues until a $4$ KB block is reached, meeting the requested memory size, and the allocator assigns one of the resulting buddies (level $0$, Left).

-To enable efficient division and merging of blocks, maintaining metadata is crucial in the buddy system as it indicates the allocation status of each memory block.
-The capacity of metadata depends on the total memory managed by the buddy allocator and the minimum allocation size.
-For instance, UPMEM-PIM's \texttt{buddy\_alloc()} manages a mere $32$ KB of heap space in scratchpad, requiring less than 512 B of metadata.
-As the total memory pool increases or the minimum allocation size decreases, the number of blocks and metadata entries will grow significantly.
-For example, applying a vanilla buddy allocation algorithm to manage a PIM core's 32 MB of per-bank DRAM heap space incurs 512 KB of metadata for each PIM core, amounting to more than 1 GB of metadata across the 2,560 PIM cores in the system.
+The metadata overhead of the buddy allocator grows rapidly with larger heap and finer allocation granularity.
+For example, UPMEM‑PIM’s \texttt{buddy\_alloc()} oversees only $32$ KB of scratchpad heap and needs less than 512 B of metadata.
+In contrast, applying a vanilla buddy allocation algorithm to manage a PIM core's 32 MB of per-bank DRAM heap space incurs 512 KB of metadata for each PIM core, amounting to more than 1 GB of metadata across the 2,560 PIM cores.